-Navigate to the Serena Release Manager common Tomcat Web server classes folder.
+1 Navigate to the Serena Release Manager common Tomcat Web server classes folder.
 For example:

 - 2 Open one of your provider properties files.
+For example:

+- dm_qlarius.properties

+- sbm_issues.properties

+- sbm_incidents.properties

+- 3 Specify the details in the properties file, leaving entries blank that you do not want to specify.
+Do NOT delete or mark entries as comments, as that may cause the provider communication to fail.

-For example: - dm_qlarius.properties - sbm issues.properties - sbm incidents.properties - 3 The details are unique for each properties file, and variables and parameters are defined in the implementation for the provider.
-See the example following this procedure. - 4 After updating the provider properties files, restart the Serena common Tomcat service.
+The details are unique for each properties file, and variables and parameters are defined in the implementation for the provider.
+See the example following this procedure.

+4 After updating the provider properties files, restart the Serena common Tomcat service.